moonline/UW.Olivos-Roche/Paper.rst

        * Cheap fares
      - * Buses and BRT lines have frequencies, no fixed schedules
        * Local bus stops are not well maintained
-       * Only a few bus stops count with shelter or lighting
+       * Only a few bus stops count with shelters or lighting
        * Crowded in rush hours
        * Frequencies drop in the evening

 The transit offer is good in Olivos Roche, services are available up to late hours in the evening.
 But in rush hours, trains and buses are crowded.

-The unreliable frequencies make it complicated to plan a multi modal trip and people need to plan with sufficient margen, what makes it unattractive, in comparison to car or TNC trips.
+The unreliable frequencies make it complicated to plan multi modal trips and people need to plan with sufficient margen, what makes it unattractive, in comparison to car or TNC trips.

 As the fares are cheap, for many poor people it's the only way to travel, as they can not afford any motorized vehicle.